DaveBackus/Data_Bootcamp_Book/installing-python.md

 ---

-Python is a programming language, but it frequently needs additional **packages** to accomplish what you need it to do.
-A good analogy might be an operating system.
-You can't do a lot with Windows until you install software like Word or Excel.
-Similarly, you'll use "packages" in Python to expand its capabilities, like creating graphs, managing data or websites, and performing statistical analysis.
+Python is a programming language, but (like other languages) it comes with an ecosystem of related components.
+One kind of component is a **package** that extends Python's capabilities.
+A good analogy is an operating system, like Windows or Mac OS  You can't do much with either one until you install software "packages" like Word or Excel.
+Similarly, we will use packages in Python to manage data, create graphs, and compute statistics.
 We're going to use a **distribution** called Anaconda, which bundles Python and a bunch of useful packages together in a single download.

-Also included in the Anaconda distribution are user-interfaces or **environments** for writing code and executing it.
-We'll use another analogy here: both Word and Google docs let you produce a text document, they are just different "environments" to achieve the same ends.
-People use different environments to write Python code depending on their needs and personal preferences.
+Another kind of component is a user-interface or **environment** for writing code and executing it.
+We'll use another analogy here: Word and Google docs are "environments" to produce text documents.
+Both work.
+We use the one we find more convenient.
+The same is true of Python environments.

 We'll use two Python environments in this class:
  * **Spyder** is a graphical interface that includes an editor, a button to run code, and windows for experimenting and checking documentation.
- * **Jupyter** lets you create and run an **IPython notebook**, which is a combination of code, output, and documentation.
-Think to yourself:  An IPython notebook is to Jupyer as a Word document is to Microsoft Word.
+ * **Jupyter** is a web-based interface for running **IPython notebooks**, combinations of code, output, and documentation.
+Think to yourself:  An IPython notebook is to Jupyter as a Word document is to Microsoft Word.

+This is a lot of jargon to swallow at one time.
+Don't panic, it will become familiar ewith use.
+And anything we don't use you can safely ignore.

 ## Installing Anaconda